ignatius22/ruby_capstone_scraper/README.md

 ## Webscrapper Built With Ruby
 > This is a simple web scrapper that   basically crawls a website and retrives  specific data from the site.

-#### For this particular project, we will be scrapping https://coinmarketcap.com/ which is a website that provides information on different cryptocurrencies and we will be retrieving the following data:
+#### For this particular project, we will be scrapping https://remotive.io/ which is a website that provides information on different remote jobs and we will be retrieving the following data:
+- Position of the job
-- Name of the cyrptocurrency
+- Location of the job
-- Market Capitalization
-- Price
+- Company
 - Volume
-- Circulating supply
-- Change(%)